safops/MCBCMassacre/README.md

 If you have content you'd like to submit for inclusion, please fork the Mission23/MCBCMassacre repo and submit a pull request there.
 All others will be ignored.

+We recommend anonymity.
+Create an account just for your fork and pull request.
+See the wiki for more on Mission23/MCBCMassacre.

 ## Repository contents:
      /assets - Non HTML entities (pdfs, images, audio/video recordings) /site - HTML and other code for site design